 Animals

-Wistar rats PV-cre knockin (C57BL/6 strain) mice were used in the experiments.
+13 Wistar rats and 7 PV-cre knockin (C57BL/6 strain) mice (4 for the local optical PV stimulation and 3 for the ivermectin-receptor silencing experiments) were used in the ex-vivo experiments.
+The animals were houses in a 12h/12h light/dark cycle with access to food and water ad libitum.
 All procedures were conducted in accordance with the guidelines of the University of Queensland animal ethics committee.
 The amount of animals used for the experiments was kept as low as possible.

 In vivo injections

 Animals (p25-45) were anesthetized with an intraperitoneal injection of Ketamine/Xylazine (10%/5%; 0.1 mL/10 g; rats: addition of Zoletil at 4uL/10 g body weight).
 Animals were then places in a stereotactic frame.
 An incision at the midline was made using a single edged blade.
-0.3-0.5 μL of AAV2/5.CAG.ChR2-Venus.WSV40 / AAV2.5.hSyn.hChR2(H134R).eYFP.WPRE.hGHPenn Vector Core, Philadelphia, titer: 1.1e13) from bregma in mm (anterior/posterior; medial/lateral (angle); dorsal/ventral): -2; ±1.2 (±22°); -9.3).
-For the study of local PV-projections, 1.5-2 μL of AAV5.EF1a-dflox-hChR2(H134R)-mCherry.WPRE (produced in-house) were injected into the IL of PV-cre mice (coordinates from bregma in mm: 1.80.22.3F, IL injection of AAV2/1 EF1a-DIO-IVM-CFP (produced in-house; same IL coordinates) was combined with vHPC injections in the vHPC of PV-cre mice (coordinates from bregma in mm: 3.32.73.5)amygdala or ventral hippocampus . at a rate of 0.1-0.2uL/min via 30-gauge needles coupled to a 5 μL Hamilton syringe in a syringe pump (Harvard PicoPlus).
+For the investigation of hippocampal projections to the mPFC, 0.3-0.5 μL of AAV2/5.CAG.ChR2-Venus.WSV40 / AAV2.5.hSyn.hChR2(H134R).eYFP.WPRE.hGH (Penn Vector Core, Philadelphia, titer: 1.1e13) were injected in the vHPC of rats.
+For the investigation of amygdala-projecting IL neurons, the vHPC injection was combined with retrobeads injections into the amygdala (0.3-0.5uL, red RetroBeads, Lumafluor; amygdala coordinates from bregma in mm (anterior/posterior; medial/lateral (angle); dorsal/ventral): -2; ±1.2 (±22°); -9.3).
+For the study of local PV-projections, 1.5-2 μL of AAV5.EF1a-dflox-hChR2(H134R)-mCherry.WPRE (produced in-house) were injected into the IL of PV-cre mice (coordinates from bregma in mm: anterior/posterior; medial/lateral; dorsal/ventral: 1.8; ±0.2; -2.3).
+For the silencing approach using ivermectin-receptors, IL injection of AAV2/1 EF1a-DIO-IVM-CFP (produced in-house; same IL coordinates) was combined with vHPC injections in the vHPC of PV-cre mice (coordinates from bregma in mm: anterior/posterior; medial/lateral; dorsal/ventral: 3.3; ±2.7; -3.5).
+Injections were done at a rate of 0.1-0.2uL/min via 30-gauge needles coupled to a 5 μL Hamilton syringe in a syringe pump (Harvard PicoPlus).
 The needle was slowly removed five min after the injection was finished.
 The incision was then disinfected and closed using vetbond tissue adhesive and stitched.
 Baytril (1 μL/10 g) and Metacam (4 μL/10 g) were each diluted in 0.5 mL of saline injected subcutaneously.
-The following coordinates were used for stereotactic injections (anterior/posterior; medial/lateral (angle); dorsal/ventral): amygdala: -2; ±1.2 (22°); -9.3; vHPC: -6; ± 5.3; -4; IL: 2.5; ±2.9 (34°); -4.5.
-Coordinates for the stereotactic injections based on the Paxinos&Watson rat atlas (the rat brain atlas, 6th edition)
+The following coordinates were used for stereotactic injections (anterior/posterior; medial/lateral (angle); dorsal/ventral): amygdala:; vHPC: -6; ± 5.3; -4; IL: 2.5; ±2.9 (34°); -4.5.
+Coordinates for the stereotactic injections were based on the Paxinos&Watson rat atlas (the rat brain atlas, 6th edition)

 Electrophysiological experiments were commenced at least 28 d after the virus injections to allow terminal expression.
 Single-cell recordings of neurons and application of brief light pulses (470nm; 5ms) using an LED source (CoolLED) were performed to study the location and pharmacological properties of synaptic connections onto mPFC neurons.
 Only injected animals with at least one successful synaptic response at the projection site were included in the analysis.
 Light stimulation was kept maximal, except for cases where a decrease in light stimulation eliminated the polysynaptic component, but didn’t diminish the initial component.